moucheng2017/Med-Noisy-Labels/README.md

   - cd LearnNoisyLabels_Pytorch/
   - conda env create -f conda_env.yml
 ```
-# Download & preprocess the Brats dataset
+# Download & preprocess the datasets

 Download example datasets in following table as used in the paper, and pre-process the dataset using the folowing steps for multiclass segmentation purpose: